tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

   ```
      gsql load.gsql
   ```
+  or in GSQL Shell editor, copy the content of [load.gsql](./script/load.gsql), and paste in GSQL shell editor to run.

 - Load from local file in your container
   - Copy the following data files to your container.
     - [account.csv](https://raw.githubusercontent.com/tigergraph/ecosys/master/demos/guru_scripts/docker/tutorial/4.x/data/account.csv)